MrMonsh/Auto-Splitters/Pepsiman/readme.md

 7. Click "OK" on the settings window, then click "OK" on the Splits window.
 8. You're done!
 Now you can boot up the emulator and run to your heart's content.

-Now, Pepsiman currently only takes Time with Loads into account for your final time on the leaderboard, so having a Loadless Timer is as of yet *not necessary at all*.
+Now, Pepsiman currently only takes Time with Loads into account for your final time on the leaderboard, so having a Loadless Timer (which would pause during loads between levels) is as of yet *not necessary at all*.

-In the event you'd still like to show Time without Loads (which pauses during loads between levels) side to side with your regular timer, this tool also supports that!
+However, in the event you'd still like to show a Loadless Timer/Time without Loads side to side with your default timer for comparison, you can follow these extra steps to achieve that with this tool:
-Here's what to do to achieve that:

 1. Right-click again on the LiveSplit window, then select "Edit Layout".
 2. Click on the "+" button and select "Timer > Timer".
 3. Select the newly added "Timer", then select "Game Time" for the Timing Method option.